 One of my other completed equipment projects (June 2006) is for the 222 MHz band (W1GHZ transverter).
 See W1GHZ HomePage for a copy of the construction article.

 As any good experimenter does, I modified the original design to suit my wants and desires.
-The things I changed were the local oscillator frequency from 198 MHZ up to 200 MHz, which neccessitated changing the 2 pole helical filter (TOKO) to a unit that would pass the 200 MHz signal.
+The things I changed were the local oscillator frequency from 198 MHZ up to 200 MHz, and changing the 2 pole helical filter (TOKO) to a 200 MHz center frequency, but probably not really necessary.
 I bought it from Down East Microwave.
 I don't see it listed in their catalog now, but you might call them to see if they can still get it.
 The reason for the change is so that it would be easier to figure the output frequency (IF = 22.100, output = 222.100) just in case I use it with my Kenwood 690S.
 I normally drive it with my Yaesu 857 which has a cool feature.
 You set the IF frequency and then go to the XVTR A (or XVTR B) setting in the menu and dial in what you want the display to show when you select XVTR A (or XVTR B) to "On".
 Now the LCD readout on the 857 shows 222.100, even though its real output is 22.103 MHz in my case (the LO uses an IC oscillator with no adjustment, so you get what you get for an LO frequency...mine is 3 KHz low of 200.000 MHz so I set the IF to 22.103 MHz to come out on 222.100 to match the display.
 Pretty slick, eh?
 The other mods I did are no LEDs to reduce power consumption to bare minimum.
 I know when it's powered up, I know when the IF rig is set to use with it and I know when I have the mic keyed.
 I also completely removed all of the circuitry used to detect the IF band (the transverter was designed to mate with a Yaesu FT-817).